Dani-A-Dias/gurias-bakery/README.md

 [Click here to see deployed game](https://dani-a-dias.github.io/gurias-bakery/)

 ## Description
 Guria's Bakery is a fun and engaging game where you control Guria, an adorable cat baker.
-Your objective is to help Guria collect ingredients falling from the sky to bake delicious cookies.
+Your objective is to help Guria collect ingredients falling from the sky to bake delicious recipes.
 The game features various levels of difficulty, different backgrounds, and an increasing challenge as you progress.

 ## The Inspiration
 My cat Guria is my source of inspiration for this game.
 She is always "making biscuits" and since I love baking, I decided to join the two into a simple yet fun game!